Day 1: Kampala-Murchison Falls National park

 Breakfast, go for a briefing at the park headquarters.
 Later begin the trek.
 Other animals might be spotted while tracking chimps and these may include the red colobus monkey and the rare L’Hoestâ€™s monkey, Uganda Mangabey, the Ugandan Red Colobus, and the L’Hoest’s Monkey, red and blue duikers, bush pigs, warthogs, buffalo and elephants.
 Various birds can also be spotted while on the trek.
 You will return to the lodge have lunch and the afternoon can be spent at leisure or by visiting Bigodi wetland or other places of interest in Fort Portal town.
 Dinner and overnight stay at the lodge

 Early breakfast, drive or fly back to Kampala.
-You will have a few stopovers en-route.
+You will have lunch and a few stopovers en-route.
 You will be dropped off at a place of your choice in Kampala or at the airport.